 Over time, poor absorption of fats, particularly fat-soluble vitamins, can lead to several problems.
 For example, when vitamin D is poorly absorbed, osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more can develop.
 When vitamin K (which helps blood clot) is poorly absorbed, people may bleed more easily.

-Cirrhosis causes other problems that can interfere with how blood clots (disordered blood clotting Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more ).
+Cirrhosis causes other problems that can interfere with how blood clots (disordered blood clotting Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more ).
 Some problems make people more likely to bleed.
 For example, the spleen may enlarge.
 The enlarged spleen Enlarged Spleen An enlarged spleen is not a disease in itself but the result of an underlying disorder.
 Many disorders can make the spleen enlarge.
 Many disorders, including infections, anemias, and cancers... read more may trap blood cells and platelets.
 Thus, fewer platelets (which help blood clot) are in the bloodstream.
 Also, the damaged liver is less able to produce the proteins that help blood clot (clotting factors).

 However, some liver problems make blood more likely to clot.
 For example, the damaged liver is less able to produce the substances that prevent blood from clotting too much.
 Thus, blood clots may form, especially in blood vessels entering the liver (portal vein or splenic vein).